myung-group/Data_CH-CHO/README.md

 # Data_CH-CHO
 This repository accompanies the paper “A Sparse Bayesian Committee Machine Potential for Oxygen-containing Organic Compounds” by Soohaeng Yoo Willow, Seungwon Kim, D. ChangMo Yang, Miran Ha, Amir Hajibabaei, Jung Woon Yang, Kwang S. Kim, and Chang Woo Myung.

 The figures in the paper are in the folder Figures.
 Using in the AutoForce package [https://github.com/amirhajibabaei/AutoForce] and script, data for plotting all of the graphs in the main text and supplementary information can generate easily.
 Data folder are not uploaded here, because of a large amount of calculation data.
-But, compressed file is uploaded and provided to an external site (Zenodo) [link below].
+But, compressed file is uploaded and provided to an external site (Zenodo) [http://www.doi.org/10.5281/zenodo.15055522].
 If you want to running whole simulations, you have to install AutoForce python package.
 You can generate own SGPR_based machine learning models [model.pckl] through running AutoForce in the data file.